aidinkhosrowshahi/apigw-accesslogs/README.md

 2. Once Amazon QuickSight account setup is complete, from the Amazon QuickSight console, select your username to open the menu.
 Select “Manage QuickSight”.
 3. On the left menu, select “Manage Groups”.
-4. Select “NEW GROUP” button and name the group in the format “<projectName>-Admins” (It is case sensitive).
+4. Select the “NEW GROUP” button and name the group in the format “<projectName>-Admins” (It is case sensitive).
 Select “CREATE.”
 For example, apiaccesslogs-Admins.
 5. Add yourself as an administrator to the dashboard by selecting the newly created group name, then click “ADD USER.”
 6. Copy the project name without '-Admins' as this is required for the project name parameters in the SAM template.
 It needs to be the exact same name for deployment.